Tebipenem HBr: Oral Carbapenem in Development for Treatment of Complicated Urinary Tract Infections

 The Center for Disease Dynamics, Economics & Policy (CDDEP) reports that in 2014, the most commonly used oral class of antibiotics for UTI, fluoroquinolones, were experiencing resistance at up to 35% in E. coli.
 The resistance had more than doubled in the last decade.
 Spero Therapeutics is developing a novel oral agent to treat these resistant bacteria.

-Our most advanced product candidate is tebipenem HBr (tebipenem pivoxil hydrobromide; formerly SPR994), an oral beta-lactam, which we believe has the potential to become the first oral carbapenem for use in adults.
-We are developing tebipenem HBr as an oral antibiotic for the treatment of complicated urinary tract infection (cUTI) to help patients avoid hospitalizations (stay at home) and/or transition patients home after IV therapy (get home).
+We are developing tebipenem HBr (tebipenem pivoxil hydrobromide; formerly SPR994) as an oral antibiotic for the treatment of complicated urinary tract infection (cUTI) and acute pyelonephritis (AP) to help patients avoid hospitalizations (stay at home) and/or transition patients home after IV therapy (get home).
+Carbapenems are an important subclass of antibiotics because they have been observed to be safe and effective in the treatment of drug-resistant Gram-negative bacterial infections.
 Carbapenems have emerged as the standard-of-care for many multidrug-resistant (MDR) Gram-negative bacterial infections, but today they are only available as intravenous therapeutics for such indications.